LeeCampbell/RxCookbook/IO/Disk/ReadMe.md

 	{
    		//Here we leverage the async/await features of C#.
 However we are still just creating an enumerator.
 		//	However we still have lost the ability to provide cancellation to the consumer.
-		//	Still would be better off having stayed with a simple `yeild return` pattern returning an IEnumerable. return Observable.Create<string>(async o =>
+		//	Still would be better off having stayed with a simple `yield return` pattern returning an IEnumerable. return Observable.Create<string>(async o =>
 		{
 			using (var reader = new StreamReader(filePath))